 The Center for Adaptive Security Research and Applications (CASRA) was founded in 2008.
 CASRA emerged from the Visual Cognition Research Group (VICOREG) of the University of Zurich which was founded by Adrian Schwaninger in 1999.

-The main aim of CASRA is to increase security and facilitation at airports and other environments involving people and technology.
+The main objective of CASRA is to increase security and facilitation at airports and other environments involving people and technology.

 - CASRA uses an adaptive approach by combining applied psychology, computer science and economic analyses.